 No, They’re Still Relevant

-Young people, ‘millennials’ in particular, can often get bad rap in the business world and are fighting an unfair image problem in the work place.
+Young people, ‘millennials’ in particular, can often get a bad rap in the business world and are fighting an unfair image problem in the workplace.

 To compensate, young business owners must show they possess the required grit and work ethic to succeed in business by conforming to traditional business values.

 This means that the gesture of presenting a business card to someone gives off the impression that they know the rules of the established guard and are willing to play the game.

 A business card is also a first impression, which means that you’re offering a glimpse of your brand and its values from the moment you hand it over; therefore, it pays to stand out and offer something a little different.